davidlj95/ngx/projects/ngx-meta/bundle-size/README.md

 pnpm run a17:analyze-main-bundle
 ```

-Replace `a17` for any other E2E app dir.
+Replace `a17` for any other example app dir.
 The report will open in your browser.
 You'll find there how much bytes the lib size inside that app.

 ## JSON report

-First, build one of the `e2e` sample apps.
-Checkout [`e2e` infra README][e2e-README] for more information.
+First, build one of the example apps.
+Checkout [`examples` infra][examples-infra] for more information.
 Remember to build with source maps in order to allow the tool to work

-To generate a JSON report containing the `source-map-explorer` analysis of an E2E app, run
+To generate a JSON report containing the `source-map-explorer` analysis of an example app, run

 ```shell
 pnpm run a17:sme-json
 ```

-Replace `a17` for any other E2E app dir.
+Replace `a17` for any other example app dir.
 The report will be located inside bundle size project's `a17` subdirectory

 ## Markdown report

-To generate a Markdown report containing a bundle size analysis summary of an E2E app, run
+To generate a Markdown report containing a bundle size analysis summary of an example app, run

 ```shell
 pnpm run a17:report
 ```

-Replace `a17` for any other E2E app dir.
+Replace `a17` for any other example app dir.
 The report will be located inside bundle size project's `a17` subdirectory